hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 allow automated reading of the data content that is streamed via the `data` endpoint.
 The header must include a list of the parameters in the dataset, as well as the date range covered by the dataset.
-There are also about ten optional metadata elements for capturing other high level information such as a brief description of the dataset, the typical cadence of the data, and ways to learn more about a dataset.
+There are also about ten optional metadata elements for capturing other high-level information such as a brief description of the dataset, the typical cadence of the data, and ways to learn more about a dataset.
 A table below lists all required and optional dataset attributes in the header.